Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Exponential decay of the linearized semigroup

-\subsection{Regularization properties of $\AA S_\BB$}
+\subsection{Regularization properties of $\AA S_\BB(t)$}

-{In this part, we focus on the regularization properties of the semigroup $\SS_\BB$ which are crucial in order to get a result on the linearized equation.
+{Recall that $\AA$ and $\BB$ are defined in~\eqref{eq:A+B}.
+In this part, we focus on the regularization properties of the semigroup $\SS_\BB$ which are crucial in order to get a result on the linearized equation.
 To do that, we first introduce some notations and tools.

 We define the convolution of two semigroups $\SS_1 * \SS_2$ by